Turning a $4,000 Investment into a Profitable Amazon Brand

 Within the first year:

-Generated more than $140,000 in revenue
+Generated more than $140,000 in revenue organically, without paid advertising as a primary growth driver

-Built on approximately $4,000 in initial investment
+Built on $4,000 in initial investment

 Achieved profitability without outside funding